DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

   - A `company_users` record should not exist without a corresponding `companies` entry.
   - A `loads` entry with a `driverId` and `vehicleId` should reference valid entries in `drivers` and `vehicles` that belong to the same company.
-  - Drizzle's schema definitions and TypeScript types help enforce these relationships in code, while the database enforces them at runtime.
+  - Prisma's schema definitions and TypeScript types help enforce these relationships in code, while the database enforces them at runtime.

 Developers can refer to the `db/schema.ts` file for the complete and authoritative schema definitions including all fields and relationships.
-Additionally, migration files (if using Drizzle's migrations or an external tool) provide a history of schema changes.
+Additionally, migration files (if using Prisma's migrations or an external tool) provide a history of schema changes.

 ## Deployment and CI/CD